 More serious side effects of lithium can include blacking out, slurred speech, and changes in heart rhythm or a heart block (problems with the heart's electrical signals that cause an abnormal heartbeat).

 Divalproex can cause side effects such as nausea, trouble sleeping, or dizziness.
-Other, more serious side effects are rare but can occur and include liver function problems, pancreatitis, or a severe allergic reaction.
-Call your doctor if your child is taking divalproex and experiences shaking, hair loss, drowsiness or weakness, a depressive episode or other psychiatric changes, or if your child complains of headache.
+More serious but rare side effects include liver function problems, pancreatitis, or a severe allergic reaction.
+Call your doctor if your child is taking divalproex and complains of headache or experiences shaking, hair loss, drowsiness or weakness, or a depressive episode or other psychiatric changes.

 Lamotrigine was well tolerated in initial studies.
 Some side effects occurred, including headaches, sleepiness, weight gain, and minor skin rashes that developed when people stopped taking the medicine.
 Serious negative side effects were uncommon.
 Rare side effects can include dizziness, blurred vision, nausea and vomiting, liver function problems and, most seriously, Stevens-Johnson syndrome.